 The User-Managed Access Work Group operates under Kantara IPR Policy - Option Patent & Copyright: Reciprocal Royalty Free with Opt-Out to Reasonable And Non discriminatory (RAND) and the publication of this document is governed by the policies outlined in this option.

-User-Managed Access (UMA) gives a web user a unified control point for authorizing who and what can get access to his or her online personal data (such as identity attributes), content (such as photos), and web-based services (such as viewing and creating Twitter-style status updates), no matter where all those things "live" on the web.
+User-Managed Access (UMA) gives a web user a unified control point for authorizing who and what can get access to her online personal data (such as identity attributes), content (such as photos), and web-based services (such as seeing and making Twitter-style status updates), no matter where all those things "live" on the web.
 Further, UMA allows the user to make demands of the other side in order to test their suitability for receiving authorization.
 These demands can include requests for information (such as "Who are you?") and promises (such as "Do you agree to these Non-Disclosure Agreement terms?").

 This is a tall order, with implications that go beyond cryptography and security, and web protocols and technology, into the realm of agreements and liability.
-UMA targets end-user convenience and development simplicity as goals.
-But it also seeks enforceability of authorization agreements, in order to make the act of granting data and service access truly informed, uncoerced, and meaningful – no longer a matter of mere passive consent but rather a step that more fully empowers ordinary web users.
+While UMA targets end-user usability and development simplicity as goals, it also seeks some measure of enforceability of authorization agreements, in order to empower ordinary web users more fully and to make the acts of granting data and service access truly meaningful, informed, and uncoerced.

-For all these reasons, the UMA Work Group is exploring issues related to authorization policy, contracts, liability, and enforceability that arise among the various actors in UMA interactions.
-(Note: This document is intended to be accessible to readers, even relatively nontechnical ones, who have expertise in these areas, and we welcome suggestions for improvement.)
+For all these reasons, the UMA Work Group is exploring issues related to authorization trust, contracts, liability, and enforceability that arise among the various actors in UMA interactions.
+This document is intended to be accessible to relatively nontechnical readers who have expertise in these areas.

 As hinted in the introduction, UMA involves four main players:

-So far, this description relates only to the UMA web protocol itself.
+Now, this description is fairly technical and, so far, relates only to the UMA web protocol itself.
 These four players are commonly referred to as "endpoints" in discussions of computing protocols (or sometimes as "entities" or "parties", but we'll avoid these in order to avoid confusion with the legal connotations of these words).
 Protocols define rules, and you can think of each these players as serving in a unique role with certain expectations and responsibilities, as if the rules were about soccer and governed the allowed actions of goalkeepers versus outfielders.

-You might be asking, Where did Bob go?
-Recall that the authorizing user can make demands of the other side to judge their suitability for access.
-We must ask: What is the nature of the "other side"?
+But remember that the authorizing user can make demands of the other side to judge their suitability for access.
+This is where we must ask: What is the nature of the "other side"?
 The authorizing user is flesh-and-blood, but the AM, host, and requester endpoints are just tools.
 They are implemented in software, and the software is deployed in the form of networked applications and services.
 A tool can't be responsible for the consequences of accessing an authorizing user's "stuff".
 For this reason, we introduce another important player that's not strictly part of the UMA protocol:

 Finally, we need to ask: What is the nature of these "demands" and their responses?
-Since we're talking about web interactions, the authorizing user isn't exactly sitting across a table from the requesting party (or their legal or business representative) in real time, pestering them with questions.
+Since we're talking about web interactions, the authorizing user isn't exactly sitting across a table from the requesting party in real time, pestering them with questions.
 Rather, the authorizing user can, at leisure, configure the AM with policies that constrain the conditions for access by others.
-When a requester endpoint comes calling, the AM may ask it to convey the following:
+When a requester endpoint comes calling, the AM may ask them to provide a set of the following:

-Now we have enough language to begin discussing potential access authorization agreements and liability that may obtain between two parties (yes, in the legal sense) interacting in an UMA environment: the authorizing user and the requesting party.
+Now we can begin discussing potential access authorization agreements and liability that may obtain between two parties (yes, in the legal sense) interacting in an UMA environment: the authorizing user and the requesting party.